kevinolega/callcentertrainingtips/_posts/2019-06-08-internet-skills.md

 Most photos can be found online.

-Most how to guides can be found online.
+Most of how-to guides can be found online.

 Most recipes can be found online.

 Almost anything can be learned on the internet because the smartest people in the world share their knowledge here.

-I even got to listen to Harvard Lectures and virtually sit in at Law School classes.
+I even got to listen to Harvard Lectures and virtually sit-in at Law School classes.

 ## Advance Google Search